oracle-livelabs/oci-core/oci-cli/oci-cli/oci-cli.md

 Estimated Time: 45 minutes

-## Task 1: Use the CLI to create a VCN with one public subnet
+## Task 1: Use the CLI to create networking resources and launch an instance

 1. In the Cloud Shell, enter the following command: